JulianeGampe/language-school/README.md

 - [Balsamiq](https://balsamiq.com/wireframes/)
     - was used to create the wireframes.
 - [Microsoft Powerpoint](https://www.microsoft.com/en-ie/microsoft-365/powerpoint)
-    - was used to create the Model flowcharts.
+    - was used to create the data structure overview.
 - [Font Awesome](https://fontawesome.com/)
     - was used for the icons.
 - [Cloudinary](https://cloudinary.com/)